kubernetes/website/content/en/blog/_posts/2024-XX-XX-Custom-Resource-Field-Selectors.md

 CustomResourceDefinitions (CRDs) often involve managing large collections of custom resources.
 While label selectors are useful, they're not always the most effective way to filter custom resources.
 Why duplicate data in labels when the information you need already exists in the resource itself?

-Custom Resource Field Selectors allow you to filter custom resources directly by their field values.
+*Custom resource field selectors* allow you to filter custom resources directly by their field values.
 This eliminates the need to maintain redundant labels and ensures data consistency.

 ## How do they work?